Chemafiz/My-Portfolio/README.md

 ## Contents

 - ### Machine Learning
 	- [World Cup 2022 winner classifier](https://github.com/Chemafiz/My-Portfolio/blob/main/world_cup_2022.ipynb): Trying to predict which team will win during a given FIFA World Cup 2022 match in Qatar using supervised machine learning algorithms.
-WORK IN PROGRESS
 	- [Spaceship titanic classification](https://github.com/Chemafiz/portfolio/blob/main/spaceship_titanic.ipynb): There was a disaster on board the spaceship.
 Some people have been transferred to another dimension.
 The model classifies passengers who have been transferred.
 A legendary example of a classification from Kaggle :)
 	- [Loan Prediction classification - can i get a loan?](https://github.com/Chemafiz/portfolio/blob/main/loan_prediction.ipynb): Model for predicting credit decisions based on personal data.
 One of my first ML projects.
 	- [Star type classification](https://github.com/Chemafiz/portfolio/blob/main/star_classification.ipynb): Astronomers categorize stars by type.
 Each type has its own unique parameters.
 The model classifies newly known stars based on this parameters.